Free Printable Bank Deposit Slip Template

 1. Fill in your name and account number.

-Start by writing your full name and account number on the designated lines on the deposit slip.
-Make sure to write legibly and accurately to ensure that the funds are credited to the correct account.
+Write your full name and account number on the designated lines of the deposit slip.
+Make sure your writing is clear and accurate to ensure the bank credits the funds to the correct account.

 2. Enter the date of the deposit.

-Write the date of the deposit in the designated section on the deposit slip.
-This helps track when the funds were deposited and ensures that the transaction is recorded accurately.
+Enter the deposit date in the designated section of the deposit slip.
+This allows the bank to track when the funds were deposited and ensures accurate transaction records.

 3. Record the amount of cash being deposited.

-Count the cash carefully and write the total amount in the cash section on the deposit slip.
-Make sure to double-check the amount to avoid any errors in the deposit process.
+Carefully count the cash and write the total amount in the cash section of the deposit slip.
+Double-check the amount to avoid errors during the deposit process.

 4. List the total amount of checks being deposited.

-If you are depositing checks, list each check separately and provide the total amount of all checks being deposited in the check section on the deposit slip.
-Verify the amounts of the checks to ensure accuracy.
+If you’re depositing checks, list each one separately and write the total amount in the check section of the deposit slip.
+Verify each check amount to ensure accuracy.

 5. Calculate the subtotal of the deposit.

-Add up the amounts of cash and checks being deposited and enter the total in the subtotal section on the deposit slip.
-This total amount represents the sum of all funds being deposited and is used to update your account balance.
+Add the amounts of cash and checks together, then enter the total in the subtotal section of the deposit slip.
+This total reflects all the funds you’re depositing and helps the bank update your account balance accurately.

 6. Sign the deposit slip to authorize the deposit.

-Sign your name on the signature line of the deposit slip to authorize the deposit transaction.
-Your signature confirms that you have filled out the deposit slip accurately and agree to deposit the funds into your account.
+Sign your name on the deposit slip’s signature line to authorize the transaction.
+Your signature confirms that you completed the slip accurately and agree to deposit the funds into your account.

 Is There Any Way to Avoid Using a Deposit Slip to Deposit Money?